What are the essential Full Stack Web Developer Skills? How should I get started with Full Stack Web Development?

 “Only 55% have been coding for less than eight years, and a 1/3 have been coding for less than five years.”Stackoverflow’s annual developer survey.

+Yes!
+It is challenging!
+But it is real and happening everywhere and is worth taking this challenge.
 That is to say that professionals transitioning from other non-IT fields into core IT development seemed to be immensely high.
 Tech is somehow influencing professionals from every domain to give it a never-getting back chance whatsoever.
 Professionals are hugely shifting by adopting new Full stack developer skills, for example, and are making their big-time hits!

 One thing that we found strikingly interesting is -almost all professional developers enjoy coding as a hobby.
 And that great developers emerge just with a flick of hobbies.